SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 ---

 ## Project Objective
-The primary goals of this project are
+The primary goals of the project is to

 - Clean and transform messy retail sales data
 - Analyze total sales, units sold, and profit performance